Expedia Scraping with Python & Proxies: A Guide

 browser.close()

-Note: While we're using a pre-constructed URL here, a more advanced script could automate filling in the search form on Expedia's homepage and clicking 'Search'.
-That's a neat challenge to try after working through this tutorial!
+Note: We're using a pre-built URL for clarity.
+A more advanced version could automate filling in the search form on Expedia's homepage and clicking Search — a good exercise once you've finished this tutorial.

 # Inside the 'with sync_playwright() as ...' block: